DJBarnes/django-adminlte2-pdq/docs/source/authorization/policies.rst

-Setting the permissions on the view with the :ref:`authorization/function_views:Decorators` and :ref:`authorization/class_views:Mixins` provided by this package will still prevent a user from accessing a view that they do not have permission to access.
+Setting the permissions on the view with the :ref:`authorization/function_views:Decorators` and :ref:`authorization/class_views:Mixins` provided by this package will prevent a user from accessing a view that they do not have permission to.
 Just like the ones provided by `Django <https://docs.djangoproject.com/en/dev/topics/auth/default/#limiting-access-to-logged-in-users>`_.
-But they will additionally dynamically show/hide any menu sidebar links for the protected view, in the provided AdminLTE menus.
+But they will additionally dynamically show/hide any menu sidebar links for the protected view, in the, provided AdminLTE menus.

 .. note::